 Gerard Cousins, Director of Fundraising

-Gerard oversees our Fundraising department.
-This includes events, community, legacy and trusts and foundations fundraising, as well as corporate partnerships and supporter services.
-He is available to provide comment on all aspects of our fundraising activity.
+Gerard oversees our fundraising department.
+This includes events, community, legacy, and trusts and foundations fundraising, as well as corporate partnerships and supporter services.
+He's available to provide comment on all aspects of our fundraising activity.